beheshty/TodoList/README.md

 ♻️ Service registration refactor – Improve DI setup for modularity and scalability

 ⚙️ Automatic Unit of Work – Streamline transaction management across repositories

+🧩 Add Mapperly – Use it as the mapping library for cleaner and faster projections